shreekumar3d/voter-list/README.md

 The voter lists are fetched to the directory 'ceo-files'.

+After this, there are two methods to process the files.

+### New Method ###

+This method uses pdf2xml to process the PDF file, followed by geometric methods to determine the data.

+First, you need to run pdftoxml.
+For Windows users, precompiled binaries are included in precompiled-binaries/win32/

+    $ pdftoxml ceo-files/AC1540310.pdf converted/AC1540310.xml

+This converts the source PDF file into an XML representation.
+You will see an additional directory "AC1540310.xml_data" in the "converted" direction.
+This contains files referenced in the xml.

+    $ ./parse-geometric.py converted/AC1540310.xml

+This will generate voterlist.csv.
+Note: csv file has pipe symbol (|) as separator.
+This is necessary due to usage of the comma in address field.

+### Earlier Method ###

 Next, convert the PDF into a "decoded text" form

     $ ./convert.sh